pstiasny/VITABS/doc/index.md

 Playback
 --------
-You need to have PyPortMidi installed on your system for playback to work.
+You need to have python-rtmidi installed on your system for playback to work.
+You can install using pip:

+    $ pip install python-rtmidi

 By default, VITABS will connect to the first available MIDI port.
 If you wish to use a different output port, the command `:midiouts` will list available